Cesar-Segura/Device-Tree-Runtime-Configuration/README.md

 - fdt_lib_header.h: Interface for parsing the header of the device tree
 - fdt_lib_mem_rev_block.h: Interface for parsing the memory reservation block of the device tree
 - fdt_lib_tools.h: Interface for parsing the structure block of the device tree
-- fdt_lib.h: Low-level bit manipulation, pointer offset management, and general FDT info
+- fdt_lib.h: Low-level bit manipulation, pointer offset management, and general device tree info

 Structure of the code (by directory name):
 - dtb_files: Contains device tree binaries